 With so much negativity directed at your profession, you have to find the fire that drove you once before.
 This fire will help ignite the passion you had before and can help give meaning to your job.
 Why did you get into the career you chose?
 Find that answer and then focus on that again.
 If it was helping people, what made you feel fulfilled in accomplishing that?
 Sometimes taking the time and talking about your work with a co-worker can help you find the positives and good things you have done.
 Find a goal for personal accomplishment and not one for someone else’s approval.
 This inner goal can help bring happiness and meaning to your work and personal life.

 Take the time with things you enjoy even if you are drained.
 I love playing the guitar but after a long stress filled day when I get home I want nothing to do with it.
 If I take the time and force myself to play I will start to enjoy it again.
 It breaks the stress that I was feeling but it takes the action of doing.
 This is easier said than done but it can work with negative things also like chores and homework.
-Loves playing with you kid, know that they know when you are stressed, so take the time to engage with them both of you will benefit.
+Love playing with your kid?
+Know that they know when you are stressed, so take the time to engage with them, both of you will benefit.

 Law enforcement is a great career that gives you the opportunity to make a difference in someone’s life.
 It is one of the few professions that you can save someone’s life and change a community.
 All professions change and evolve with time and technology; law enforcement is no exception.
 If you feel overwhelmed and not part of the change in your department, take the time to find the answers.
 Talk to your peers and supervisors; find any forums and boards that you can be part of to create change.